 If not healed, toxic shame can lead to aggression, depression, eating disorders, PTSD, and addiction.
 It generates low self-esteem, anxiety, irrational guilt, perfectionism, and codependency, and it limits our ability to enjoy satisfying relationships and professional success.

-Living with toxic shame can make every day a constant struggle.
+Living with intense amounts of internalized shame can make every day a constant struggle.
 In many instances, the shame creates anxiety around day-to-day activities and depression can occur frequently, resulting in a state of seeming paralysis or stagnation.
-Someone suffering from toxic shame may feel like a failure and as a result, they experience anxiety about moving forward (because they are afraid of failing).
-This often hinders them from taking the steps they need to in order to succeed, and when they become afraid and don’t take them, they then feel like a failure, once again triggering their underlying shame, triggering a shame cycle that spirals into depression.
-These cycles often lead to addictive behavior.
+Someone suffering from toxic shame may constantly feel like a failure and as a result, they experience anxiety about doing anything, because they are afraid of failing and proving themselves correct.
+But this inaction, or paralysis, is a self-destructive behavior that often hinders them from taking the steps they need to in order to succeed, and when they refuse to act, they still feel like a failure and create a self-fulfilling prophecy, which once again triggers their underlying shame, resulting in a shame cycle that spirals into depression.
+These cycles can often lead to addictive behavior.

-Aggressive emotional outbursts may also result when the underlying shame is triggered.
-The person feels emotional pain which leads to an eruption of anger, after which they often feel a sense of guilt and another shame cycle begins.
+Aggressive emotional outbursts may also occur when the underlying shame is triggered.
+The person feels emotional pain which leads to an eruption of anger, after which they often feel a sense of guilt for their outburst and another shame cycle begins.

-When someone feels inherently unworthy of everything life has to offer, the only way they can find worth is by seeking it through approval from another – often a romantic partner.
+When someone feels inherently unworthy of everything life has to offer, the only way they can find worth is by seeking it through approval from another, often a romantic partner.
 This is where codependency becomes an issue.
-These people are often placed on a pedestal because the person suffering from shame has such ingrained feelings of worthlessness that they can’t believe someone would love them.
-In many cases, this results in self-sabotaging behavior and the relationship falls apart.
+Partners are often placed on a pedestal because the person suffering from shame has such ingrained feelings of worthlessness that they can’t believe someone would love them.
+In many cases, this too results in self-sabotaging behavior and the relationship falls apart.